American Music Awards 2017 Winners: The Complete List

 Favorite Pop/Rock Song

-"Despacito" Luis Fonsi, Daddy Yankee feat.
+WINNER: "Despacito" Luis Fonsi, Daddy Yankee feat.
 Justin Bieber

 "Shape Of You" Ed Sheeran